schell/PureMVC-Plus-Plus/README.md

 PureMVC++
 =========
-Hi, and thanks for your interest my the C++ version of the PureMVC architecture.
+Hi, and thanks for your interest my C++ version of the PureMVC architecture.

 Source
 ------